pattyler/article-parser/README.md

 mvn package
 ```

-The `mkdir`, `chmod`, and `chgrp` commands are to ensure the appropriate directory structure is setup.
+The `mkdir`, `chmod`, and `chgrp` commands are to ensure the appropriate directory structure is set up.
 This process will be changed in the future.

 The `sqlite` commands are to ensure the development database is initialised, ready to be used immediately by `article-parser-grabber`.